-- 1. From the Self Refresh state the device can enter Power-Down, MRR, MRW, or MPC states.
-See the Self Refresh section for more information. - in IDLE state, all banks are precharged. in the case of a MRW command to enter a training mode, the state machine will not automatically return to the IDLE state at the conclusion of training. - See the Mode Register Write (MRW) section for more information.
+From the Self Refresh state the device can enter Power-Down, MRR, MRW, or MPC states.
+See the Self Refresh section for more information.
+In IDLE state, all banks are precharged.

+In IDLE state, all banks are precharged.
+In the case of a MRW command to enter a training mode, the state machine will not automatically return to the IDLE state at the conclusion of training.
+See the Mode Register White [MRW] section for more information.
+In the case of a MPC command to enter a training mode, the state machine may not automatically return to the IDLE state at the conclusion of training.